Have a question you don't see answered here? Send me a message.

-Previous one-off in person and remote festivals, sessions, workshops, panels, and masterclasses have included topics on writing and storytelling, publishing (traditional, hybrid & indie), and motivation and resiliency for ages 10 and up.
+Previous, one-off, in person and remote festivals, sessions, workshops, panels, and masterclasses have included topics on writing and storytelling, publishing (traditional, hybrid & indie), and motivation and resiliency for ages 10 and up.
+I’ve spoken to elementary, middle school, high school, and adult audiences.
 As a business writer, I also offer communications and marketing training for adults (these sessions are generally promoted separately via The Creative Collective.)

 Please enquire regarding dates, fees, and any other pertinent logistics with as much notice as possible.